MarcinSzyc/NewBlog/README.md

 ## Getting Started

 Download and run it on every localhost instance.
-It does not require installation.
+Run Bundle Install.

 ### Prerequisites